 International applicants should not submit supporting financial and sponsorship documentation during the initial application process, but should instead wait until after an official offer of admission has been made.

-Students who will study in a status other than F-1 or J-1 do not have any reporting requirement and do not need to contact OGS.
+Students who will study in a status other than F-1 or J-1 have no OGS reporting requirements.

 Other resources for International Students